kmario23/deep-learning-drizzle/README.md

 ### Contributions :pray:

-If you find a course that fits in any of the three categories above (i.e. DL, ML, RL), **and** the course has lecture videos (with slides - optional), then please raise an issue or send a PR by updating the course according to the above format.
+If you find a course that fits in any of the above categories (i.e. DL, ML, RL, CV, NLP), **and** the course has lecture videos (with slides - optional), then please raise an issue or send a PR by updating the course according to the above format.

 Thanks!